By Dr Oluwafisayomi Aturamu What’s special about a person after age 40?

 Remember, your health is one of your greatest assets.

-You owe it to yourself to live your life to the fullest being the best version of you.
+You owe it to yourself to live your life to the fullest and the best version of yourself.

 And what better way to guarantee that than by revamping your health.

 Therefore, go ahead and enjoy this new phase of life but make healthier choices while at it.

 More Reading: References Anderson et al, 2009.
 Health benefits of dietary fibre.
 The Economic Times, 2018.
 Turning 30?
 Eat berries, milk, leafy veggies, and avoid frozen & canned food.
 Tina Donvito, 2018.
 15 Foods You Should Never Eat After 40.
 Lambert Hochwald, 2018.
 10 Health Tweaks You Need to Make in Your 40s.
 Editing by AskAwayHealth Team Disclaimer All AskAwayHealth articles are written by practising Medical Practitioners on a wide range of health care conditions to provide evidence-based guidance and to help promote quality health care.
 The advice in our material is not meant to replace the management of your specific condition by a qualified health care practitioner.
 To discuss your condition, please contact a health practitioner or reach us directly through firstname.lastname@example.org

 Please fill in the field below to add a comment.